rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 > $a^{(b * c)} = (a ^ b) ^ c$

 These, pattern match and currying formulas, suggest that computations relate to other things we already know in ways that are almost surprising[^ct].
-From the cognitive load point of view an ability to map to existing knowledge could be a big simplifying factor (a missed opportunity in how we learn programming).
+From the cognitive load theory point of view, an ability to map to existing knowledge needs to be viewed as a big plus (and a missed opportunity in how we learn programming).

 [^ct]: Category Theory will never cease to surprise

+FP is hard and there are 2 reasons why.
+One: it is simply hard (has a decent surface area but is also deep), two: it is different.

 I was learning FP while working as a Java / Groovy developer.
 It took me 8 years, I estimated about 7000 hours.
 This effort included Category Theory, Types (my main interest), PLT, and programming in a bunch of FP languages.
 This has been, obviously, a big personal investment.
 And, I still had to internalize a lot of this when I started my actual Haskell job.
+Please do not interpret these stats as an argument that FP cannot be learned incrementally, or that learning FP does not provide immediate benefits.
+I am including these personal stats as evidence of an overall effort but also as evidence of the multitude of learning opportunities.
+We should resist thinking about knowledge as a binary checkbox.

 [^fpeffort]: 3 learning experiences stood out:
 [_add_blank_target TAPL](https://www.goodreads.com/book/show/112252.Types_and_Programming_Languages) (~7 months), [_add_blank_target CTFP](https://www.goodreads.com/book/show/33618151-category-theory-for-programmers) (~6 months), and [_add_blank_target T(ype)DD in Idris](https://www.manning.com/books/type-driven-development-with-idris) (~4 months).

-There are 2 reasons why FP is hard.
-One: it is simply hard (has a decent surface area but is also deep), two: it is different.
-It requires a shift in how developers think.
+FP requires a shift in how developers think.
 This shift is especially hard if the developer can only practice imperative skills at work.
 The tools we use impact our cognitive function.

 > &emsp; "It is not only the violin that shapes the violinist, we are all shaped by the tools we train ourselves to use, and in this respect programming languages have a devious influence: they shape our thinking habits."